drawrowfly/tiktok-scraper/README.md

     // Set to true to download without the watermark
     // This option will affect the execution speed
     noWaterMark: false,

+    // Create link to HD video: {boolean default: false}
+    // This option will only work if {noWaterMark} is set to {true}
+    hdVideo: false,
 };
 ```